More and more companies are using blind hiring to increase diversity, but is it right for your company?

 Taking time to remove personal information and assess personalities and skills can also lengthen the hiring process and, in turn, drive up costs.

-Considering that it costs companies on average upwards of $4,000 to hire a new employee, according to the Society for Human Resource Management, that’s an important fact to keep in mind.
+Considering that it costs companies on average nearly $4,700 to hire a new employee, according to the Society for Human Resource Management, that’s an important fact to keep in mind.

 Blind hiring still has its flaws.
 A recent article published by Forbes describes blind hiring as “an imperfect science.”